 Dear London Branch members

-I am delighted to present my second report to you as Chairman.
+I am delighted to present my third report to you as Chairman.
 It has been a memorable year with a wide variety of outstanding, and in some cases unusual, events.

 We have also enjoyed some superb wine tastings, including mature wines generously donated by Richard Duncan and Ian Shane from their own cellars, as well as many very interesting and innovative tastings from Dr. Bernard Lamb and Chris Davenport-Jones.
 We are grateful for their continued support.

-I must also mention our privileged dinner at Chequers – a superb experience which went without a hitch, and one that very few other organisations are able to offer.
-It did a lot to cement our Branch’s reputation, and we are very grateful to Beverley St John Aubin for making it possible.
+I must also mention our garden party at Cumberland Lodge – a superb experience which went without a hitch, and one that few other organisations are able to offer.
+We are very grateful to Michael Rogers-Nash for making it possible.

-At this point I must mention one member who has sadly passed away in the last year: Lance Jaundoo, who was so generous to us over the last few years in donating top end mature clarets from his cellar He was a great supporter of our Branch and will be very sadly missed.
+At this point I must mention one member who has sadly passed away in the last year: Keith Ellis, who was so generous to us over many years as a member of our Committee and events organiser.
+He was a great supporter of our Branch and will be very sadly missed.

 We are also keen to recruit new members to the Branch.
 Please consider encouraging some of your friends and relatives to join us.